elkcityhazard/area-51-hugo/content/rules-and-safety/_index.md

     - We can help arrange Pizza Delivery for your party
     - Bring table clothes, decorations, tents, umbrellas, outdoor chairs, and any other creative things they can think of to enhance their paintball party guests’ experience
     - Request to play some private games together
-    - Reserve a private ref if you wish to play all games as an exclusive event
     - Bring bug spray for those couple times of year when the mosquitoes are having a reunion at the field
     - We love pets but must ask that you leave yours at home
 ---